nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 * Don't try to resist the effect an imaginative work has on you.
 * Don't look for terms, propositions and arguments
-* Don't critisize fiction by the standards of truth and consistency that properly apply to communication of knowledge.
+* Don't criticize fiction by the standards of truth and consistency that properly apply to communication of knowledge.
 * Structural analogue:
     1. Classify as lyric, novel or play.
 A play differs from a novel in how it narrates entirely by means of actions and speeches.
 The playwrite can never speak in hi own person as the novelist can.
-    2. The unity of a sotry is always in its plot.
-YOu should be able to summarize the plot
+    2. The unity of a story is always in its plot.
+You should be able to summarize the plot
     3. The parts follow a temporal scheme that have a beginning, middle and end, so you must be able to state those.
 Beginning doesn't necessarily start at the beginning of the book.
 You can't pull out section and chapters as you can in expository works.
 * Interpretive analogue:
     1. The terms of a fiction are its characters and events.
-    2. The propositions are is the background against which the characters and evetns take place.
+    2. The propositions are is the background against which the characters and events take place.
 Here, you job is to live in this background as if you were a contemporary of these characters.
     3. Follow the actions and arguments of the characters in this artificial world to which you belong and be able to state from the points of views of the characters why they did what the did.
-* Critical analogue: don't citicize imaginative writing until you fully appreciate what the author has tried to make you experience.
+* Critical analogue: don't criticize imaginative writing until you fully appreciate what the author has tried to make you experience.
 Here you don't say you agree or disagree or suspend judgement, but instead you say I like it because or I don't like it because...

 #### Stories

 * Try to read the story or novel as fast as possible.
 In one sitting if possible, otherwise the plot will escape you.
-Quicly, but with total immersion and actively.
-Remeber the four basic questions.
+Quickly, but with total immersion and actively.
+Remember the four basic questions.
 * Don't be anxious about complex novels (if they're good) with many characters.
 As you read it, the important characters and events will become more visible and the unimportant ones will fade into the background.
 Imagine moving into a new town, how everyone is a stranger, but little by little, neighbors start to emerge, friends start become more visible and events more regular.
 At first it was overwhelming, but then it becomes part of your world.

 ### Other Types